ORDS-MV/ORDS-MV.github.io/_posts/2022-9-5-ORDS-Orgameeting.md

 # Upcoming events

-We would like to inform you about some cool upcoming events in the next months.
+On Monday, 05.09.2022, the ORDS organisation team had a meeting.
+Mostly we would like to share and inform you about some cool upcoming events in the next months.

 * Industry Day at the iWOAR conference
   * 20.09.2022, Rostock